 Our roadmap is driven by our user community.
 Below, in prioritized order, is the current plan for Phoenix:

-- Stress testing.
-Open source and automate the running of stress tests that exercise Phoenix and HBase under high load.
+- Stress and chaos testing.
+Open source and automate the running of stress and chaos tests that exercise Phoenix and HBase under high load and failure conditions.

 - Compatibility testing.
 Open source and automate the running of backward compatibility tests for Phoenix and HBase, including new server versions of Phoenix working with older client versions and unreleased HBase versions compiling with existing Phoenix versions.